modiimedia/arri/languages/ts/ts-schema/README.md

 A type builder and validation library for [Arri Type Definitions](/specifications/arri_type_definition.md).
 A lot of inspiration was taken from both [Typebox](https://github.com/sinclairzx81/typebox) and [Zod](https://github.com/colinhacks/zod) when designing this library.

+This library also supports [standard-schema](https://github.com/standard-schema/standard-schema) meaning it can be used with any third-party library that accepts standard schema.

 ## Project Philosophy

 The goals of this project are as follows: